AnthonyHewins/natsify/README.md

 ## Quickly run

-To compile, `make err-pub`.
+To compile, `make natsify`.
 You can use flags or the equivalent `UPPER_SNAKE` of the below flags

 ```
-Usage of err-pub:
+Usage of natsify:
   -app-name="": Application name to include in all logs.
 Blank to exclude
   -log-exporter="": File to log to.
 Blank for stdout
   -log-format="json": Log format to use: json | logfmt